HudsonWu/linuxStudying/README.md

-### To study linux, to use linux, to study on linux
+### To study linux, to use linux, to study on linux <br/>

 > <div>I think Linux is a great thing, in the big picture.
 It's a great hacker's tool, and it has a lot of potential to become something more.</div>
 > <div align="right">Jamie Zawinski</div>

-> Before you can run, you need to be able to walk.

-There has various commands on linux which funny or easy or complex <br/><br/>
+There has various commands on linux which funny or easy or complex <br/>

 + [vim](https://github.com/HudsonWu/linuxStudying/tree/master/vim)
 + [bash](https://github.com/HudsonWu/linuxStudying/tree/master/bash)